ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}.
 If no error occurs, the Group Manager performs the following actions.

 First, the Group Manager updates the configuration of the OSCORE group, consistently with the values indicated in the PUT request from the Administrator.
-For each configuration parameter not specified in the PUT request, the Group Manager MUST use the default value specified in {{default-values}}.
-From then on, the Group Manager relies on the latest update configuration to build the Joining Response message defined in Section 5.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
+For each configuration parameter not specified in the PUT request, the Group Manager MUST use the default value as specified in {{default-values}}.
+From then on, the Group Manager relies on the latest update configuration to build the Joining Response message defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.

 Then, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.